RsyncProject/rsync/rsync.1.md

 ### FILTER RULES WHEN DELETING

-By default a filter rule affects both the sender (as it creates its file list) and the receiver (as it creates its file lists for calculating deletions).
+By default the include & exclude filter rules affect both the sender (as it creates its file list) and the receiver (as it creates its file lists for calculating deletions).
 If no delete option is in effect, the receiver skips creating the delete-related file lists.
 This two-sided default can be manually overridden so that you are